Leona Dombrowsky

-Leona Dombrowsky (born April 29, 1957) is a Canadian former politician in Ontario, Canada.
+Leona Dombrowsky (born April 29, 1957) is a former Canadian politician in Ontario, Canada.
 She was a Liberal member of the Legislative Assembly of Ontario from 1999 to 2011 who represented the ridings of Hastings—Frontenac—Lennox and Addington and Prince Edward—Hastings.
 She served as a cabinet minister in the government of Premier Dalton McGuinty.

 Background

 Dombrowsky was born in Belleville, Ontario and received a Bachelor of Arts degree from the University of Toronto in 1979.
 She was elected as a Catholic School trustee on the Hastings-Prince Edward Separate School Board in 1985, and served as its Chair from 1991 to 1996.
 In 1998, she was elected to the amalgamated Algonquin-Lakeshore Catholic District School Board.
 She was also a Director of the Ontario Catholic Trustees Association during this period, and served on the Tweed Parks & Recreation Committee from 1991 to 1997.
 As of 2012, she served as a justice of the peace.